 Capacities: 25, 40L

-What we like: Excellent organization and an included rain cover at a great price.
+What we like: Massive interior, excellent organization, and included rain cover at a great price.

 We’ve used quite a few REI daypacks over the years and consider them a solid value for their feature set.
-The Trail 25 is an excellent example: For $80, you get outstanding organization with ample exterior pockets and lash points, great touches like trekking pole attachments and an included rain cover, and specific men’s and women’s designs.
-The pack is also nicely built with durable materials that are recycled and bluesign-approved, along with plush cushioning along the backpanel and shoulders.
-And we love the U-shaped opening that extends partway down the sides, which allows you to access most of the main compartment without having to pull everything out.
+Along with the Flash and Traverse packs above, the Trail 40 is an excellent example: For $149, you get outstanding organization with a generous 40-liter main compartment (the largest daypack to make our list), ample exterior pockets and lash points, great touches like trekking pole attachments and an included rain cover, and specific men’s and women’s designs.
+The pack is also nicely built with durable materials that are recycled and bluesign-approved, along with plush cushioning along the backpanel, hipbelt, and shoulders.
+And we love the U-shaped opening that extends down the sides, which allows you to access the bottom of the main compartment without having to pull out everything on top.
 Taken together, it’s a whole lot of bang for your buck.

 Capacities: 18, 28L